Are you a productive blogger?

 - acquire and nurture leads

 For example, to free up more time, you can outsource content writing to a professional or hire an in-house writer.
-You can also save yourself the hassle of trying to build relationships through social media platforms and pitch a guest post topic that will benefit the audience you have in mind.
+You can also save yourself the hassle of trying to build relationships through social media platforms and pitch new post topics from a guest writer that will benefit the audience you have in mind.
 Guest blogging is extremely powerful.
 I still use it to build quality backlinks to my content.

 Zappos has a brand culture of delivering superior service to online shoppers.
 That’s an attention-getter.
 When you shop at Zappos, you get free shipping and a 365-day “no questions asked return policy.”
 That’s part of the Zappos culture and it’s why 75% of Zappos customers are repeat customers.

-Just like Zappos, once you make your brand promise plain and deliver on it, you won’t have to waste time on that area.
+Just like Zappos, once you make your brand promise plain and deliver on it, you won’t have the luxury of being a time waster in that area.
 Instead, you can focus on delivering and making your customer happy.

 As the illustration below shows, each state of your content strategy depends on the others for success.